lamini-ai/lamini-examples/rag.md

 underlying model itself :smiley: :thumbsup:.

 In later sections, we will describe the RAG steps and input preparation in detail.
-But first, below is a high level overview of RAG.
+But first, Here is a high level overview of the RAG process.

 User Input:
 1. Prompt